sergeych/superlogin/README.md

     superloginServer(TestApiServer<TestSession>(), { TestSession() }) {
         // This is a sample of your porvate API implementation: on(api.loginName) {
-            println("login name called. now we have $currentLoginName : $superloginData") currentLoginName
+            currentLoginName
         }
     }